eren-eroglu/to-do-list/README.md

-This is a react project basic to-do list
+This is a react project, a basic to-do list

-you can reach the site easily here : https://eren-eroglu.github.io/to-do-list/
+you can reach the website easily here : https://eren-eroglu.github.io/to-do-list/